 Embrace the Beauty of Bryce!

 On the third day, you will head to Bryce.
 You could take the Mount Carmel Highway because of the beautiful roads.
 The drive wouldn’t take more than one hour.
-This eighteen-mile drive has some of the most iconic scenic beauties like – the Rainbow Point, Inspiration Point, or the Natural Bridge.
+This eighteen-mile drive has some of the most iconic scenic beauties like – Rainbow Point, Inspiration Point, and the Natural Bridge.

-The Bryce Canyon Nation Park offers some exquisite beauties.
-The rusty rocks with snow might just make your day.
-The Navajo Loop Trail might churn up the moods of the hiking lovers.
+The Bryce Canyon Nation Park offers some exquisite beauty.
+The rusty rocks with snow might make your day.
+The Navajo Loop Trail might churn up the moods of hiking lovers.
 The hike would take about two hours.
-Although, some suggest to do this hiking early in the morning as one shouldn’t miss the mystic foggy weather in the trail at dawn.
-Also, back-to-back hiking in Zion and Bryce might sore your muscles bad!
+Although, some suggest doing this hiking early in the morning as one should take advantage of the mystic foggy weather on the trail at dawn.
+Also, back-to-back hiking in Zion and Bryce might sore your muscles badly!

-Finish the day with the elegant view at Sunset Point.
+Finish the day with a beautiful view at Sunset Point.
 Then you could camp out to stay at the Canyon hotel.
-You should miss the sunrise at Sunrise Point too!
+But, of course, you should miss the sunrise at Sunrise Point too!

 Destination Moab: A Journey through the Goblin Valley

 One of the biggest attractions of the American Southwest road trip is the Goblin Valley.
-You should add some sunscreen in your Southwest road trip packing list otherwise you will be sunburnt rather than being sun-kissed!
+You should add sunscreen to your Southwest road trip packing list; otherwise, you will be sunburnt rather than sun-kissed!

-The journey to Moab is a long one through the Goblin Valley, but it is worth it.
-The rocky hoodoos look like the goblin heads.
+The journey to Moab is long through the Goblin Valley, but it is worth it.
+The rocky hoodoos look like goblin heads.
 You could even take a break in the Capitol Reef National Park.

 We have chosen to go to Moab as it could be your base for the next few nights.

 The Canyonlands National Park

 Do you want to witness the islands in the sky?
-You should better be at the Canyonlands National Park.
-Some visitors tend to overlook this beauty – we don’t know why?
+Then, you should better be at the Canyonlands National Park.
+Unfortunately, some visitors overlook this beauty – we don’t know why?